Episode 17: Building the World’s Largest Renal Genomic Registry with Dr. Frank Maddux

-Brad Puffer: Well, you have really defined here is that goal of precision medicine, where we can deliver the right therapy to the right patient at any given time.
+Brad Puffer: Well, what you have really defined here is that goal of precision medicine, where we can deliver the right therapy to the right patient at any given time.
 And I know we're doing a lot of work across the board to be more precise in our therapies.
-If this is successful, do you hope this will really be a turning point for the entire field?
+If this is successful, do you hope this will be a turning point for the entire field?

-Dr. Frank Maddux: My hope is that the whole field will we'll see a turning point where we develop a mechanism to have much more precise personalized care.
+Dr. Frank Maddux: My hope is that the whole field will see a turning point where we develop a mechanism to have much more precise personalized care.
 Given that we know it's in a framework of what we know goes wrong with patients when they have kidney disease both directly in the kidney and with affiliated organ systems and other parts of their body, it's really important to begin to understand how we can identify what an individual needs that's unique to what's causing their injury.
 And I think that is not only on the physiology that's going on in their body, but it's also are they more prone to, for example, having severe itching as a symptom, or to having severe anxiety with the therapies that they receive.
 It may cross over into a number of other comorbid areas that they're facing when they're trying to live with their kidney disease.

 So my hope is that this will be a substantial turning point in both the investment in the field and the opportunities for us to be much more precise in the care that we are ultimately able to give.
 The patients that participate in the registry, it's an enormously altruistic activity of theirs.
 Because many of them will already have gotten to an advanced stage of their disease.
 And so the direct benefit to them is probably less than it will be for many generations of other people that come behind them with either similar or other types of kidney injury that they're trying to deal with.